needle-mirror/com.unity.muse.texture/Documentation~/generate/set-as-reference.md

 ## Generate based on color

-You can generate textures with a matching color of the reference image.
+You can generate textures that match the color of a reference image or a reference color.

-1. In the **Input Image** panel, import a reference image.
+1. In the **Input Image** panel, select the **Color** tab.
-1. Select **Color**.
+1. Do the following:

+    - To use a reference image, import the image.
+    - To use a reference color, use the **Color picker** to set a color.
-1. To control how closely the generated textures follow the color of the referenced image, move the **Strength** slider.
+1. To control how closely the generated textures follow the reference color, move the **Strength** slider.
 Higher values result in closer color matching.
 1. In the **Prompt** field, write a prompt that describes the texture you want to generate.
 1. In the **Negative Prompt** field, write a prompt that describes the elements to exclude from the generated textures.
 1. To set the number of images to generate, move the **Images** slider.